emard/low-power-counter/README.md

 connected to GND.

-During 3V battery life, voltage will drop down to about 2V until battery is completely exhausted, so we recommend using low-voltage version ATTINY85V which is designed to work down to 1.8V.
+During 3V battery life, voltage will drop down to about 2V until battery is completely exhausted, so we recommend using low-voltage chip ATTINY85V which is designed to work down to 1.8V.
 Normal ATTINY85 seems to work at 2V though.

-The output transmitter should also be designed to work with battery voltage below 2V and to enter low power mode when idle.
+The output transmitter should also be designed to work with battery voltage below 2V and have low power mode when idle.